void

 Vinohradská vodárna, 1905

-Vinohradská vodárna was the place where gardener Kalenda started to enter pubs on his way around the world.
+Vinohradská vodárna was where gardener Kalenda began visiting pubs on his journey around the world.

 Background

-Vinohradská vodárna is a former water tower in Korunní třída, a neo-renaissance building finished in 1891.
+Vinohradská vodárna is a former water tower, a neo-Renaissance building completed in 1891.

 Quote(s) from the novel